Discovering and exploiting active sensing motifs for estimation: Results

-We first considered a sensor set consisting of only angular measurements (heading $\psi$, course direction $\beta$, apparent airflow angle $\gamma$).
-We discovered that only the ambient wind direction state variable could be estimated with these measurements, however a change in heading motif was required and straight flight was not sufficient (\autoref{fig:figure_2_c}\romannumeral 1).
+With only angular measurements (heading $\psi$, course direction $\beta$, apparent airflow angle $\gamma$), wind direction alone is observable---but \textit{only during heading changes}, not straight flight (\autoref{fig:figure_2_c}\romannumeral 1).
 This result is consistent with both analytical observability results \citep{VanBreugel2021a} and conclusions from optimal estimator designs \citep{VanBreugel2022}.
-A novel finding from our analysis was that larger turns generally led to a higher degree of observability but a small turn passing through the upwind direction was also adequate for high observability (\autoref{fig:figure_2_c}\romannumeral 1).
+Larger turns generally increased observability, though small turns through the upwind direction sufficed (\autoref{fig:figure_2_c}\romannumeral 1).
 Acceleration/deceleration and offset turn motifs did not markedly increase observability for this sensor set.

-Adding a measurement of apparent airflow magnitude ($a$) made the offset turn sufficient to estimate wind direction and additionally allowed ground speed to be estimated (\autoref{fig:figure_2_c}\romannumeral 2).
-Furthermore, adding an optic flow magnitude measurement ($r$) made the acceleration/deceleration motifs viable for increasing the observability of wind direction and ground speed, and it rendered the altitude observable (\autoref{fig:figure_2_c}\romannumeral 3).

-Replacing the optic flow measurement with a direct ground speed measurement ($g$) rendered the wind direction and ground speed observable without any motif (even during straight flight), and thus active sensing would not be helpful for this sensor set (\autoref{fig:figure_2_c}\romannumeral 4).
-However, without optic flow this sensor set would not be sufficient to estimate altitude (\autoref{fig:figure_2_c}\romannumeral 4).
+Adding apparent airflow magnitude ($a$) made offset turns sufficient for wind direction and enabled ground speed estimation for many motifs (\autoref{fig:figure_2_c}\romannumeral 2).
+Adding optic flow magnitude ($r$) as well made acceleration and deceleration motifs viable for estimating both wind direction and ground speed, and rendered altitude observable across all motifs (\autoref{fig:figure_2_c}\romannumeral 3).
+Replacing the optic flow measurement with a direct ground speed measurement ($g$) rendered the wind direction and ground speed observable without any motif (even during straight flight) (\autoref{fig:figure_2_c}\romannumeral 4).

-A sensor set consisting of optic flow magnitude ($r$) and direction ($\beta$) and acceleration magnitude ($q$) and direction ($\nu$) was suitable for estimating ground speed and altitude during acceleration/deceleration and offset turns (\autoref{fig:figure_2_c}\romannumeral 5).
-However, wind direction was never observable and heading turns had minimal effect on the observability (\autoref{fig:figure_2_c}\romannumeral 5).
+Finally, we imitted the airflow sensor and examined a set consisting of optic flow magnitude ($r$) and direction ($\beta$) and acceleration magnitude ($q$) and direction ($\eta$), which proved suitable for estimating ground speed and altitude during acceleration/deceleration and offset turns (\autoref{fig:figure_2_c}\romannumeral 5).
+However, wind direction was never observable, and heading turns had a minimal effect on the observability (\autoref{fig:figure_2_c}\romannumeral 5).